ultimaweapon/project/README.md

 ### os.run(prog [, ...])

 Run `prog` with the remaining arguments as its arguments.
 Unlike `os.execute`, this does not use OS shell to run `prog`.
 This function will raise an error by default if `prog` exit with non-zero code.
-By default, all standard streams will be inherits from Project process and working directory will be the directory that contains `Project.yml`.
+By default, stdin will be a null stream and stdout/stderr will be inherits from Project process and working directory will be the directory that contains `Project.yml`.

 All `nil` in the arguments will be removed (e.g. `os.run('echo', 'abc', nil, 'def')` will invoke `echo` with only 2 arguments).